TheRussianFella/VecOptim/README.md

 want to change a sentence from Lev Tolstoy's book to sound more like a liric from Nicki Minaj's song without changing the main message of it; or if you want to add resistance to a certain environment to a developing drug.

-In this project we try to formulate a universal framework that could solve this kinds of problems and test it on one of such tasks
+In this project we try to formulate a universal framework for this kind of problems and test it on one of such tasks.

 ## Task